design-tokens/community-group/README.md

 - style dictionary
 - ex-contributors to Theo

+We are currently reaching out to various design software vendors to get a representative from each one on the working group.

 ---

 We acknowledge that the format specification is only part of an ecosystem, supporting methods and practices that relate to scaling design tokens: